OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptivecards-user-specific-views/csharp/README.md

 ---
 page_type: sample
-description: This sample illustrates a few different ways developers can consume user-specific views in Adaptive cards.
+description: This sample illustrates a few different ways developers can consume user-specific views in Adaptive cards using bot.
 products:
 - office-teams
 - office